Ali-Almatwi/Lab01_Software_Requirements_and_Design/README.md

 ## Introduction

-This lab report investigates the application of RM2MS and RapidMS, plugins within the RM2PT tool, designed to automate the translation of user requirements into system architecture and detailed object-oriented design.
+This lab we investigates the application of RM2MS and RapidMS, plugins within the RM2PT tool, designed to automate the translation of user requirements into system architecture and detailed object-oriented design.
 Focusing on the development of a Hospital Customer Relationship Management (HospitalCRM) system, the lab illustrates how these tools facilitate the creation of a microservices architecture and an object-oriented design, essential for modern, scalable, and maintainable software solutions.

 ## Task 1: Automated Generation of Architecture Design (RapidMS)